 The stored procedure “spDiagDRS” will also tell us about the Status and LastSyncTime of each Replication Group.
 In my example, SiteSending is CAS and SiteReceiving is PR1.
 SCCM SQL Backlog Issues

 The following spDiagDRS – How to Fix SCCM ConfigMgr Inbox Backlog Issues Endpoint Manager.

 Apart from spDiagDRS, there are some very useful stored procedures that we can use at the time of backlog troubleshooting.
 See, the list of Stored Procedures below.

-To check Transmission Queue, you need to run the below SQL query.
+To check the Transmission Queue, you need to run the below SQL query.
 With the below query, we can check Transmission for a particular primary site (in the below query – CAS server site code = CAS.
 Primary site code is PR1).
-SCCM SQL Backlog Issues
+SCCM SQL Backlog Issues.

 vLogs view is the DRS (Data Replication Service) log file.
-This will provide us more details about DRS process and backlog.
+This will provide us with more details about the DRS process and backlog.
 SCCM SQL Backlog Issues

-Run the following SQL query – “Select top 1000 * from vLogs order by LogTime desc” to get more details about these logs.
+Run the following SQL query – to get more details about these logs.

 SCCM SQL Backlog Issues

 TRACE stored procedure – For In-depth analysis of backlog.
-This can be performed by using following stored procedures.
-Caution – this will create lot of overhead on SQL server also use lot of disk space because of the creation ConfigMgrDBTrace.trc file.
+This can be performed by using the following stored procedures.
+Caution – this will create a lot of overhead on the SQL server and also use a lot of disk space because of the creation ConfigMgrDBTrace.trc file.

-You can use SQL Server Profiler to open the .trc file.
-You will get depth details about each event performed by SQL server during the time of TRACE. like Duration, EventClass, StartTime etc.
+You can use SQL Server Profiler to open the trc file.
+You will get depth details about each event performed by the SQL server during the time of TRACE. like Duration, EventClass, StartTime, etc.